Updated: Apr 8

 Benefits of Doing Therapy Homework

 Continued Growth: The time in-between each therapy session can vary.
-You might prefer to meet weekly, bi-monthly, monthly, etc., yet matter what the time frame, having something to implement and work on until your next session can greatly amplify your personal growth.
+You might prefer to meet weekly, bi-monthly, monthly, etc., yet matter what the time frame, having something to work on until your next session can greatly amplify your personal growth.

 Extra Emotional Processing: Writing in a journal, creating a collage, or completing a therapy worksheet, for example, is a great way to continue your emotional processing before we meet again.